KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 tags: [PowerShell]
 ---

-For a period of time, Windows Defender was flagging several important PowerShell modules as infected with `Peasecto.A`.
+For a period of time, Windows Defender was flagging several important PowerShell modules as infected with [Peasecto.A](https://www.microsoft.com/en-us/wdsi/threats/malware-encyclopedia-description?Name=Trojan:PowerShell/Peasecto.A&ThreatID=-2147241818).
 This would prevent users from running or installing those modules.
 Some of the impacted modules included `PackageManagement`, `MSOnline`, `PSScriptAnalyzer`, and `VMware.PowerCLI`.
 Even [VSCode](https://github.com/Microsoft/vscode/issues/42284) was feeling the pain.
 The good news is that the issue is resolved for some modules now.

 <!--more-->